caszuu/rlxr/README.md

 RLAPI rlXrState GetXrState(); // returns the current XR session state

 // Spaces and Poses
 RLAPI rlPose GetXrViewPose();                 // returns the pose of the users view (usually the centroid between XR views used in BeginView)
-RLAPI void SetXrPosition(Vector3 pos); // sets the offset of the reference frame, this offsets the entire play space (including the users cameras / views) by [pos] allowing you to move the player throughout a virtual space
+RLAPI void SetXrPosition(Vector3 pos);        // sets the offset of the reference space, this offsets the entire play space (including the users cameras / views) by [pos] allowing you to move the player though-out the virtual space
-RLAPI void SetXrOrientation(Quaternion quat);
-RLAPI rlPose GetXrPose();              // fetches the current reference frame offsets
+RLAPI void SetXrOrientation(Quaternion quat); // sets the offset rotation of the reference space RLAPI rlPose GetXrPose();                     // fetches the current reference frame offsets

+RLAPI bool SetXrReference(rlReferenceType type); // requests a different reference space (tracking) type, returns true if supported and sucessful, false otherwise
+RLAPI rlReferenceType GetXrReference();          // gets the currently active reference space type, by default LOCAL_FLOOR is choosen on init, falling back to LOCAL if LOCAL_FLOOR is not supported
 ```

 Rendering API: